 - 1 big handful of fresh basil chopped and shredded

 - 1 tsp Dijon mustard

-Add the dressing and toss everything together until well combined.
+- Add the dressing and toss everything together until well combined in a salad bowl.

 - Serve at once and garnish with extra basil and grated Asiago or store covered in the refrigerator.